radius-project/design-notes/tools/2024-06-gitops-feature-spec.md

 2. These 2 files are then committed to my configurational files to patch my Kubernetes cluster.

 > As an SRE, I'm very happy with this experience because I did not have to change anything in my normal workflow behavior and was able to leverage Flux and my normal YAML file workflow.

+> This is the current state for GitOps and Kustomize, thus should not require any new features to be implemented in Radius.

 **Option 2 Advanced SRE**